jkstill/oracle-demos/function-based-index_vs_table-lookup/README.md

 Elapsed: 00:00:00.34
 ```

-This is the fastest exeuction yet.
+This is the fastest execution yet.
 Let's take a look at the execution plan:

 ```text
 SQL# @showplan_last